 - Once finger tightened, return to warm water bath to avoid thermal shock.
 [Thermal shock is the cracking of jars from an extreme temperature swing such as putting hot food into a cold jar.]
 Lower wire rack once full.

 - Place lid on water bath canner, return to high heat and bring water to a full rolling boil.

-- Once boiling, set timer for 10 minutes [refer to your elevations processing time for correct info].
+- Once boiling, set timer for 10 minutes [refer to Elevation Rules to determine correct processing time].

 - After 10 minutes, turn off heat and remove the lid.
 Wait an additional 5 minutes.

 - Once again, lifting wire rack and placing arms on canner rim, use the jar lifter to remove your filled jars and place on a towel in a cool & draft-free location.

 - Wait 24 hours before touching the jars.
 After 24 hours, remove the bands and pick up each jar from the flat lid (this will help ensure that each jar is truly sealed).
 Once the seal is verified, you may wash the exterior of the jars, dry, label, and store for future use.